joelborellis/HOK-project-starter-GHCP/Day-1.md

 - **Goal**: Establish project principles used to create the constitution (`Agents.md`)
 - **Output**: List of project principles aligned with the customers business and technical needs as described in Session 1

 TODO: Add Powerpoint deck for this session.
+Include sample constitution items.

 ## Session 4: Deeper dive on Specify, Plan, Clarify, Tasks, and Implement (1 hour)